KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - rescale
     - Video Effect
     - Image Adjustment
     - Scale the producer video frames size to match the consumer.
-This filter is designed for use as a normaliser forthe loader producer. (rescale)
+This filter is designed for use as a normaliser for the loader producer. (rescale)
   * - `Retro Flanger <https://www.mltframework.org/plugins/FilterLadspa-1208/>`_
     - Audio Effect
     - Steve Harris’ SWH plugins